Complete Guide for Solar Power in Nova Scotia

 - Eligible Costs.
 Rebates have a maximum funding amount that is based on a percentage of total eligible expenses.
 In general, eligible expenses include the full cost of materials and installation, but not tax.

 - Qualified Installation.
 Finally, rebates in Nova Scotia must meet certain installation qualifications.
-This includes the stipulation that the system must be installed by an Efficiency Nova Scotia qualified installer with CSA approved electric equipment (All energyhub.org partner installers are qualified).
+This includes the stipulation that the system must be installed by an Efficiency Nova Scotia qualified installer with CSA approved electric equipment.

 Rebates & Tax Breaks